alex-lit/octobercms-vk-widgets-plugin/README.md

 - Link without an Icon
 - Icon

+## Community Messages

+With the help of "Community Messages" widget you can create a fast tool for communication with VK users and add it to your website.

 # Quickstart guide:

 1. Go to the 'System' tab in October, and install the plugin using the AlexLit.VkWidgets code.